NicolasGrimault/Project-IA/README.md

 ## Models

 The main goal is to predict the state of a pump : functional, non functional or need repaired.
-It's a classification problem.
+It's a classification problem so the best way seems to be a Random forest.

-So let's start with a little decision tree,
-We process for all depth from 10 to 20 and we kept the one with the best score